ykim18mica/mica-gd220/lectures/w6-css-layout-position.md

 ## relative
-If you want to move your elements *relative* to its original position, use `position: relative;`.
+If you want to move your elements *relative* to its normal position, use `position: relative;`.

 ```css
 div.box-2 {